gly459/CrowdCount-baseline/README.md

 disable the random crop process in image.py and change the possibility of the random horizontal flipping to 0.5 when train the VGG*.

-limited to the GPUS, here the batch size I apply is 8.
+limited to the GPUs, here the batch size I apply is 8.

 ### model
 the architecture of the model is the CSRNet A, VGG16 backbone with the dilation rate 1 of the decoder.